Robin Smith (cricketer): Later career

-Post-cricket
+Later life and death

 After retiring from county cricket at the end of the 2003 season, Smith relocated to Australia to help run helmet manufacturer Masuri.
-After suffering from mental health problems and anxiety, he currently works for his brother's clothing company and runs his own cricket coaching academy.
-Smith is also studying for a degree in psychological science at Swinburne University, Melbourne.
+After suffering from mental health problems and anxiety, he worked for his brother's clothing company and ran his own cricket coaching academy.
+In 2016, Smith was studying for a degree in psychological science at Swinburne University, Melbourne.

+Smith died at his home in Perth, on 1 December 2025 at the age of 62.
+His death was announced by former teammate Kevan James.